Human Attention During Localization of Memory Bugs in C Programs: Experimental Design

 { \begin{itemize} \item I was focused on the task. \item I was thinking about my performance on the task or how long it is taking. \item I was thinking about things unrelated to the task (e.g., daydreaming). \item I was distracted by sights or sounds in my environment. \item My mind was blank. \end{itemize} }

 The purpose of this window is to measure self-reported attention level.
 This method is used in cognitive psychology to generate momentary subjective assessments of attentional states~\cite{weinstein2018mind, robison2019examining, smallwood2015science}.
-Responses to these screens can be used to examine which signals, both in terms of overt behavioral responses and physiological indices, co-occur with and precede moments of attentiveness vs. inattentiveness.
-Similarly, in the present study, we sought to understand whether certain behaviors/eye tracking metrics would be associated with self-reported inattentiveness by participants.
+Responses to these screens can be used to examine which signals, both in terms of overt behavioral responses and physiological indices, co-occur with and precede moments of attentiveness versus inattentiveness.
+Similarly, in the present study, we sought to understand whether certain behaviors/eye-tracking metrics would be associated with self-reported inattentiveness by participants.

-When a participant was ready with an answer to a bug report, he or she answered ``what'' and ``where'' questions.
-To answer ``where'', he or she entered the line number location into a specified area in the bug report window (Figure~\ref{fig:interface}, area A).
-The participant could enter a range of lines if he or she could not decide or believed more than one line was involved.
-To answer ``what'', the participant entered a brief description in English of what he or she believed the problem to be.
-We also asked the participant two questions.
-First, to rate his or her confidence in the answer on a scale of 1-5 where 1 is least and 5 is most confident.
-Second, to rate his or her perceived difficulty on a scale of 1-5 where 1 is least and 5 is most difficult.
+When a participant was ready with an answer to a bug report, they answered ``cause'' and ``location'' questions.
+To answer ``location'', they entered the line number location into a specified area in the bug report window (Figure~\ref{fig:interface}, area A).
+The participant could enter a range of lines if they could not decide or believed more than one line was involved.
+To answer ``cause'', the participant entered a brief description in English of what they believed the problem to be.
+For both ``cause'' and ``location'' responses, participants rated confidence in each answer on a 1–5 scale (1: least confident, 5: most confident).
+Participants also rated perceived difficulty on a 1–5 scale (1: least difficult, 5: most difficult).